drakefys2019/labs/_projects/lab1-2/lab1-2.md

   - ##### How might this area's puzzles reflect aspects of the environment?
   - ##### Does the environment play a part in solving these puzzles?
 Explain the environment's role in this area, and how you discovered it.
 6. ##### **Audio Log Reflections**
   - ##### Respond to the content of an audio log in this area.
 In your own words, explain the message behind the content of the log.
 What is the speaker trying to say?
-Do you agree with him or her?
+Do you agree with them?
   - ##### Why do you think these audio log(s) were chosen for this location of the game?
   - ##### In what way do the audio log(s) relate to the puzzles in this area?